EricZinda/Perplexity/backlog.md

 - Make old tests work
 - Bug: What is large?
 Will only return one item because it is singular

+- "blue" is in this folder -> fails

 - combinatorial_style_predication() handles unbound differently than the others
 - Rebuild the scenarios to get the tests to pass again
 - Build a backend to use for ESL Scenarios